DrSnowbird/yolov5-mongo-docker/README.md

 │   └── zidane.jpg
 ├── requirements.txt
 ├── run-detect.sh
-└── Whatever_Model_v5.pt
+└── (Whatever_Your_Own_Model_v5.pt)

-2. (Enter the Container): ./run.sh bash
+2. From the Host Shell Xterm: ./run.sh
+It will first call ./run-detect.sh (default) which, in turns, it will run your ./customized/run-detect.sh to do whatever you coded your logic in it and it will generate results in the HOST computer directory, ./runs folder.

-3. Results outside the Container (in Host computer's currect yolov5-mongo-docker/runs directory) as below:
+3. Results outside the Container (in Host computer's currect yolov5-docker/runs directory) as below:
 ./runs
 └── detect
     ├── exp